eXeC64/imv/README.md

 -------------

 The following examples are a quick illustration of how you can use imv.
-For full documentation see the man page.
+For detailed documentation see the man page.

-### Opening images
+    # Opening images
     imv image1.png another_image.jpeg a_directory

-### Opening a directory recursively
+    # Opening a directory recursively
     imv -r Photos

-### Opening images via stdin
+    # Opening images via stdin
-    find . "*.png" | imv
+    find . -type f -name "*.svg" | imv

-### Open an image fullscreen
+    # Open an image fullscreen
     imv -f image.jpeg

-### Viewing images in a random order
+    # Viewing images in a random order
-    find . "*.png" | shuf | imv
+    find . -type f -name "*.png" | shuf | imv

-### Viewing images from stdin
+    # Viewing images from stdin
     curl http://somesi.te/img.png | imv -

+    # Viewing multiple images from the web
+    curl -Osw '%{filename_effective}\n' 'http://www.example.com/[1-10].jpg' | imv

+### Slideshow

+imv can be used to display slideshows.
+You can set the number of seconds to show each image for with the `-t` option at start up, or you can configure it at runtime using the `t` and `T` hotkeys to increase and decrease the image display time, respectively.

+To cycle through a folder of pictures, showing each one for 10 seconds:

+    imv -t 10 ~/Pictures/London

+#### Custom configuration

+imv's key bindings can be customised to trigger custom behaviour:

+    [binds]

+    # Delete and then close an open image by pressing 'X'
+    <Shift+X> = exec rm "$imv_current_file"; close

+    # Rotate the currently open image by 90 degrees by pressing 'R'
+    <Shift+R> = exec mogrify -rotate 90 "$imv_current_file"

+    # Use dmenu as a prompt for tagging the current image
+    u = exec echo $imv_current_file >> ~/tags/$(ls ~/tags | dmenu -p "tag")

-### Advanced use
+### Scripting

-imv can be used to select images in a pipeline by using the `p` hotkey to print the current image's path to stdout.
+With the default bindings, imv can be used to select images in a pipeline by using the `p` hotkey to print the current image's path to stdout.
 The `-l` flag can also be used to tell imv to list the remaining paths on exit for a "open set of images, close unwanted ones with `x`, then quit imv to pass the remaining images through" workflow.

 Key bindings can be customised to run arbitrary shell commands.
 Environment variables are exported to expose imv's state to scripts run by it.
 These